crowbar/barclamp-crowbar/doc/devguide/devtool-build.md

     cd ~/crowbar
     # append ./dev setup --no-github if you don't want to submit any pull-requests
     ./dev setup
+    # If this is your first build on the server then you will need to register your github name and email
+    git config --global user.name "user.name"
+    git config --global user.email "email.address"
     # fetch updates from configured upstream repositories
     ./dev fetch
     # synchronize fetched updates with the local repos